faiface/par-lang/docs/src/processes/duality.md

   - The nested `.begin`/`.loop` shines here; no helper functions needed.
 - In the inner loop:
   - If it’s `.end!`, we’re done with that list — we continue the outer loop.
-  - If it’s `.item(value)`, we yield it, then loop again.
+  - If it’s `.item(value)`, we yield it to the consumer with `yield.item(value)`, then loop again.
     Re-binding of the rest of the list is not needed here, either.

 And so we see, duality combined with the `chan` expressions gives us a lot of expressivity.
 Constructing lists generator-style is just one of the use-cases.
 Whenever it feels more